markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/11).

 In Step 2 on both pages 388 and 401, I wrote, "treat errors as errors", when I should have written "treat warnings as errors".

+# Page 392 - Test methods with parameters

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/13).

+In the third bullet I wrote, "Decorate the test method with `[ClassData]` and reference a method that represents an `IEnumerable` of arrays of types."

+I should have written, "Decorate the test method with `[ClassData]` and reference a class that derives from `TheoryData<T1, T2, ...>` and call the inherited `Add` method in its constructor to add sets of expected parameter and return values."